How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 What is Wheel Throwing

 Wheel throwing is a technique used by potters to create ceramic objects on a pottery wheel.
-It involves the use of a Pottery Wheel that spins, allowing the potter to shape and mold the clay into various forms.
+It involves using a Pottery Wheel that spins, allowing the potter to shape and mold the clay into various forms.

-The process begins with the potter centering the clay on the wheel, which is done by pressing the clay firmly onto the wheel head.
+The process begins with the potter centering the clay on the wheel by pressing it firmly onto the wheel head.
 Once the clay is centered, the potter can begin shaping the clay into the desired form, using various tools and techniques to create different shapes and designs.

 Wheel throwing is a process that requires skill and practice to master.
-It involves an understanding of Choosing the Right Clays, as well as an ability to manipulate the clay in a controlled manner.
+It involves understanding Choosing the Right Clays and the ability to manipulate the clay in a controlled manner.

-Many potters find wheel throwing to be a deeply meditative and satisfying process, as they are able to create beautiful and functional objects with their hands.
+Many potters find wheel throwing deeply meditative and satisfying, as they can create beautiful, functional objects with their hands.
 Whether you are a beginner or an experienced potter, wheel throwing is a fascinating and rewarding technique that can help you create unique and beautiful pieces of pottery.

 The first thing I considered when working with clay for the first time was what to wear.
 Throwing on the pottery wheel is a messy, wet, exciting, and fun experience.

-It’s an activity that would be best done with an Apron to protect you from getting dirty.
+It’s an activity best done with an Apron to protect you from getting dirty.
 You need to be dressed appropriately and comfortably, since throwing clay can get your clothes quite messy.
 Also, your clothes can get stained from working with darker clays.

 My favorite apron when throwing on the wheel is this Claypron.
 It’s lightweight and covers well.
 For more choices, check out this article: Best Aprons for Potters to help you choose which apron is best for you.